bowman2001/hugo-mod-open-in-vscode/README.md

 # hugo-mod-open-in-vscode

-The modules contains two partials, which can be placed before and after any HTML element in your templates which does **not contain a link**.
+The module contains two partials, which can be placed before and after any HTML element in your templates which does **not contain a link**.

 ## Prerequisites